MattNolanLab/SPAD_in_vivo/README.md

 This is the 3D model for cover that is compatible with a c-mount adaptor, so that the board could be mounted on a microscope. the ".stl" can be directly used for 3D printing.

 ## SPCIMAGER_AA_USB3
 -This is the software to run a MATLAB based GUI to control the Opal Kelly FPGA for SPAD imaging and saving data.
-Please find the user guide document in this folder for details.
+Please find the "SPCIMAGER_AA_USB3_UserGuide.md" document in this folder for details.

--Running "SPCIMAGER_AA_USB3//GUI/DigitalDemo_fast.m" will start the GUI, which will provide a live mode imaging and cab save the imaging data as a .bin file.
+-Running "SPCIMAGER_AA_USB3/GUI/DigitalDemo_fast.m" will start the GUI, which will provide a live mode imaging and cab save the imaging data as a .bin file.

 -I already added a few lines to save a .csv format timestamp (Yifang).